eth-cscs/ContainerHackathon/LFRIC/README.md

 * [`fparser` documentation](https://fparser.readthedocs.io/en/latest/);

-or `PSyclone` and `fparser` repositories for functionality merged to master but not yet part of an official releases.
+or `PSyclone` and `fparser` repositories for functionality merged to master but not yet part of an official release.

 ### PSyclone in LFRic